 Art der Stelle

-- an interesting job at one of the largest research institute for fusion research
+- An interesting job working on one of the largest scientific projects

 - Flexible working hours